 Wrapping It Up…

-Well there you have it!
-What more could you ask for in one day at Capitol Reef National Park?
+Well, there you have it!
+What more do you need in a day at Capitol Reef National Park?
 You will have fun hiking with beautiful scenery, learn Utah history, and most likely taste delicious fruits!